-The Bank of Nova Scotia Jamaica Limited Orchid Estate Ioan shall not exceed eighteen (18) months at a fixed interest rate of 9.75% per annum.
-The Ioan principal is to be repaid from sales proceeds of the housing units being constructed.
-The Ioan is secured by the following:
+The Bank of Nova Scotia Jamaica Limited Orchid Estate loan shall not exceed eighteen (18) months at a fixed interest rate of 9.75% per annum.
+The loan principal is to be repaid from sales proceeds of the housing units being constructed.
+The loan is secured by the following: